lostintangent/gitdoc/README.md

 - `GitDoc: Pull on Open` - Specifies whether to automatically pull remote changes when you open a repo.
 Defaults to `true`.

 - `GitDoc: Push Mode` - Specifies how changes should be pushed after they're committed.
 This setting only applies when auto-pushing is enabled.
 Can be set to one of the following values: `forcePushWithLease`, `forcePush`, or `push`.
 Defaults to `forcePush`.

+## Using the Git API

+GitDoc leverages the Git API extensively to automate version control operations, making it easier for users to manage their git repositories without needing to manually execute git commands.
+This section outlines how GitDoc interacts with the Git API to provide its functionality.

+### Abstracting Git API Interactions

+The core of GitDoc's interaction with the Git API is abstracted within the `src/git.ts` file.
+This abstraction layer handles the complexities of communicating with the Git API, allowing other parts of the extension to perform version control operations in a more straightforward manner.

+### Committing, Pulling, and Pushing Changes

+The `src/commands.ts` and `src/watcher.ts` files utilize the Git API to perform essential version control operations.
+These include committing changes, pulling updates from the remote repository, and pushing changes to the remote.
+GitDoc automates these processes, ensuring that your repository is always up to date with the latest changes.

+### Example Commands

+GitDoc provides several commands that illustrate its use of the Git API, including:

+- `gitdoc.restoreVersion`: Restores a file to a specific version from its git history.
+- `gitdoc.squashVersions`: Squashes multiple versions into a single commit, simplifying the git history.
+- `gitdoc.undoVersion`: Undoes changes introduced by a specific version, effectively rolling back to a previous state.

+These commands showcase how GitDoc simplifies version control by automating interactions with the Git API.